 Instead of being the even-handed vehicle it claims to be, everywhere it is a function of right-wing attacks on academic communities.
 In Florida, for example, Rep. Dennis Baxley says that the bill he introduced will give students legal standing to sue professors who do not teach “intelligent design” as an acceptable alternate to the theory of evolution.
 His critics respond that it could give students who are Holocaust deniers or who oppose birth control and modern medicine legal standing to sue their professors.
 Beyond the governing authority of Florida’s public colleges and universities and in the name of free thought and free speech, it would encode in state law restrictions against those values.

 The Founders, who recalled their own exercise of free speech and free thought, when they challenged British governing authority, wrote guarantees protecting them from constricting government action.
-In academic communities, we need an alliance across ideological divides to support free speech by abolishing “speech codes” and to fight the “Academic Bill of Rights” in state legislatures and the Congress because it is a Trojan Horse that intends the opposite of what it claims on its face.Download file "5"
+In academic communities, we need an alliance across ideological divides to support free speech by abolishing “speech codes” and to fight the “Academic Bill of Rights” in state legislatures and the Congress because it is a Trojan Horse that intends the opposite of what it claims on its face.Download file "Who"

 Schools: Brown University